Mortgage Rates On Bad Credit Loans With Low Credit Scores

 - Manual Underwriting

 - Down Payment does not affect rates due to government guarantee

 Does Prior Bankruptcy Affect Mortgage Rates On Bad Credit Loans

 Prior bankruptcies and foreclosures do not affect mortgage rates on government and conventional loans.

 This 2 year waiting period clock starts ticking from the date of the discharge of the Chapter 13 bankruptcy and not the filing date.
 For borrowers who have a foreclosure, there is a 3 year waiting period from the date of the sheriff’s sale or the date the deed foreclosed home is transferred out of their name.

 Mortgage rates are not necessarily higher for bad credit borrowers than those with good credit.
-FHA insured mortgage rates on bad credit loans depend mainly on credit scores of borrowers.
+FHA-insured mortgage rates on bad credit loans depend mainly on the credit scores of borrowers.

-- Late payments, collections, judgments, charge offs, tax liens, or high debt to income ratio has no impact on mortgage interest rates on FHA Loans
+Late payments, collections, judgments, charge-offs, tax liens, or high debt to income ratio have no impact on mortgage interest rates on FHA Loans.
+Borrowers with credit scores of 580 FICO or higher can qualify for 3.5% down payment FHA Loans.

 An FHA Borrower with a 580 credit score will have higher mortgage rates than a 700 credit score borrower.

 Mortgage Rates On Lower Credit Scores Are Higher